bcbio/bcbio-nextgen/docs/contents/atac.md

 [DESeq2](
 https://bioconductor.org/packages/release/bioc/html/DESeq2.html)/[edgeR](https://bioconductor.org/packages/release/bioc/html/edgeR.html)/[limma](https://bioconductor.org/packages/release/bioc/html/limma.html).

-If your dataset contains multiple samples groups, for which you plan to have multiple contrasts - the consensus matrix is not an ideal input.
+If your dataset contains multiple samples groups, for which you plan to have **multiple contrasts - the consensus matrix is not an ideal input**.
 You will want to create your own consensus matrix using only the samples you are conisdering for the differential accessibility analysis.

 #### hindbrain vs forebrain differential affinity reports